cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }, nil
     ```

-Not to forget, and it is worth mentioning here:
+Not to forget:

 * If you encounter an internal error, you should `panic("This situation should not happen")`.
 * If you encounter a user or _regular_ error (like not enough funds), you should return a regular `error`.

 ## Other messages

-You can opt to implement other messages.
-Without repeating all of the above, you can decide to include:
+You can also implement other messages.
+Without repeating all of the above, you can include:

 1. The **play message** to implicitly accept the challenge when playing for the first time.
 If you create it with Starport use: